For your convenience here are the answers to many of our most commonly asked questions.

 Note: We suggest that you discuss fees with the attorney before you accept advice or assistance.
 Only you can decide if the attorney is appropriate for your situation.
 The Guild will not interfere in the attorney/client relationship, and is not responsible for the lawyer or his/her fees.

-For non-members, our book, Graphic Artists Guild: Pricing & Ethical Guidelines Handbook has a number of sample contracts for your use.
-Members receive a copy of the printed edition as part of membership.
+If you’re not a member, our book, Graphic Artists Guild: Pricing & Ethical Guidelines Handbook has a number of sample contracts for your use.
+A link to these customizable digital contracts are available to people who show proof of a book purchase.

-Our Tools+Resources page provides a lot of information about copyright.
-Click here to navigate there.
+Our Tools+Resources section provides a lot of information about copyright.
 If you need more detailed information, try www.copyright.gov.
 Chapter Two of the printed edition of the Handbook covers your legal rights including copyright information.
-If none of these sources works for you, please email firstname.lastname@example.org.
+If none of these sources works for you, please email firstname.lastname@example.org with your specific question.

-We have a list of member portfolios on the site with their regions provided.
+You can find member portfolios on this website.
 Select the type of artist you need and then take a look at the work presented.
-Links are provided to the individual members’ website.
+Follow the artist links to find out more about the individual or visit the member’s website.